-I’m now using 2 cheap NAS machines from Friendlyarm for offsite storage, place in two different places at friends and relatives.
+I’m now using 3 cheap NAS machines from Friendlyarm for offsite storage, placed in three different places at friends and relatives.

 And if you’re looking for affordable VPS machines as an alternative to Amazon's EC2 I highly recommend Digital Ocean or Scaleway.
 They both offer VPS machines for quite some bang per buck.
 And you’ll know in advance what it is going to cost you.
 I have looked into Amazon’s Elastic Compute Cloud offers in the past, but couldn’t make head nor tails of their pricing scheme.